Tensor Decompositions for Count Data that Leverage Stochastic and Deterministic Optimization: Background and related work

+Hansen et al. in~\cite{Hansen15NewtonbasedOptimizationKullback} presented two Newton-based, active set gradient projection methods using up to second-order information, \emph{Projected Damped Newton (CPAPR-PDN)} and \emph{Projected Quasi-Newton (CPAPR-PQN)}.
+Moreover, they provided extensions to these methods where each component block of the CPAPR minimization can be further separated into independent, highly-parallelizable row-wise subproblems; these methods are \emph{Projected Damped Newton for the Row subproblem (CPAPR-PDNR)} and \emph{Projected Quasi-Newton for the Row subproblem (CPAPR-PQNR)}.

-All-at-once optimization methods update all optimization variables simultaneously.
-Generalized Canonical Polyadic decomposition (GCP)~\cite{Hong20GeneralizedCanonicalPolyadic} is a meta-method: an all-at-once optimization approach where an approximate CP tensor model is fit with arbitrary loss function via tensor maximum likelihood estimation.
-The original GCP method has two variants: 1) deterministic, which uses quasi-Newton optimization L-BFGS; and 2) stochastic, which uses either gradient descent (SGD) or Adam~\cite{Kingma15AdamMethodStochastic} optimization.
+One outer iteration of all-at-once optimization methods updates all optimization variables simultaneously.
+The Generalized Canonical Polyadic decomposition algorithm (GCP)~\cite{Hong20GeneralizedCanonicalPolyadic} is a gradient descent method based on a generic formulation of first derivative information for arbitrary loss functions to compute the CPD via tensor maximum likelihood estimation.
+The original GCP method has two variants: 1) deterministic, which uses limited-memory quasi-Newton optimization (L-BFGS) and 2) stochastic, which supports gradient descent (SGD), AdaGrad~\cite{Duchi11AdaptiveSubgradientMethods}, and Adam~\cite{Kingma15AdamMethodStochastic} optimizations.
+The stochastic variants perform loss function and gradient computations on samples of the input data tensor so that the search path is computed from estimates of these values.
 We focus here on GCP-Adam~\cite{Kolda20StochasticGradientsLargeScale}, which applies Adam for scalability.

-More generally, we focus on the GCP and CPAPR families of tensor maximum likelihood-based local methods for Poisson CP tensor decomposition for the following reasons: \begin{enumerate}
+More generally, we focus on the GCP and CPAPR families of tensor maximum likelihood-based local methods for Poisson CPD for the following reasons: \begin{enumerate}